candy02058912/toastmasters/README.md

 Read more: https://nginx.org/en/docs/http/load_balancing.html

 ### Part 2 (High Concurrency Test): Experiment with Different Replica Settings

+**Test description: 50 requests in total, with 50 requests at the same time at most.**

 Process 50 toasts (requests) in the shortest amount of time with the least failure (failed requests).